How I Established My Romance Novel's Subgenres

-Setting is also important to the marketing of your book — labelling it as contemporary will draw different readers than labelling it as historical.
+Setting is also important to the marketing of your book — labeling it as contemporary romance will draw different readers than labeling it as historical romance.
 To further establish who my novel is for, I added “new adult” onto the list of descriptors.

 How my novel is “new adult”

 New adult is for readers who have graduated from the young adult category, but who face different conflicts and questions than the rest of the 30+ adult group.
 They are still in the early stages of their lives, grappling with identity, relationships, and career.

 In Starting Over, Annelise is more conservative than most of her peers: she hopes to be married by the time she graduates university, and to become a stay-at-home mom by the time she’s in her mid-twenties.
 This is a more “old-fashioned” life plan than many people in their early-twenties have today, so Annelise struggles with how to fit in with her peers and is constantly questioning her life plans and decisions.

 When my novel was finished and I was ready to start working with a professional editor, I knew I wanted someone who was a clear fan of the romance genre.

 Working with a development editor who also loves romance novels

 A developmental editor can be instrumental in either helping you define your genre or tailoring your novel more to your chosen genre.
 And this was absolutely the case with my editor, Mary-Theresa Hussey.
 She worked for over 25 years as an executive editor at Harlequin, so she really knew her stuff.